A Complete Guide to the Different Types of Succulents and Cacti

 What Are Succulents?

-Succulents are a group of plants known for their water-storing capabilities.
-They have thickened, fleshy leaves, stems, or roots that allow them to thrive in arid climates.
-This trait is known as succulence, and it enables these plants to survive prolonged periods of drought.
+Succulents are a diverse group of plants known for their ability to store water in thickened leaves, stems, or roots, enabling them to thrive in harsh, arid environments.
+This adaptation, called succulence, allows them to survive prolonged droughts.

 Types of Succulents